Lamotrigine: Pharmacokinetics

 The pharmacokinetics of lamotrigine follow first-order kinetics, with a half-life of 29 hours and volume of distribution of 1.36 L/kg.
 Lamotrigine is rapidly and completely absorbed after oral administration.
 Its absolute bioavailability is 98% and its plasma Cmax occurs from 1.4 to 4.8 hours.
 Available data indicate that its bioavailability is not affected by food.
 Estimate of the mean apparent volume of distribution of lamotrigine following oral administration ranges from 0.9 to 1.3 L/kg.
-This is independent of dose and is similar following single and multiple doses in both patients with epilepsy and in healthy volunteers.
+This is independent of dose and is similar to following single and multiple doses in both patients with epilepsy and in healthy volunteers.

 Lamotrigine is inactivated by glucuronidation in the liver.
 Lamotrigine is metabolized predominantly by glucuronic acid conjugation.
 Its major metabolite is an inactive 2-n-glucuronide conjugate.

-Lamotrigine has fewer drug interactions than many anticonvulsant drugs, although pharmacokinetic interactions with carbamazepine, phenytoin and other hepatic enzyme inducing medications may shorten half-life.
+Lamotrigine has fewer drug interactions than many anticonvulsant drugs, although pharmacokinetic interactions with carbamazepine, phenytoin and other hepatic enzyme-inducing medications may shorten half-life.
 Dose adjustments should be made on clinical response, but monitoring may be of benefit in assessing compliance.

 The capacity of available tests to detect potentially adverse consequences of melanin binding is unknown.
 Clinical trials excluded subtle effects and optimal duration of treatment.
 There are no specific recommendations for periodic ophthalmological monitoring.
 Lamotrigine binds to the eye and melanin-containing tissues which can accumulate over time and may cause toxicity.
 Prescribers should be aware of the possibility of long-term ophthalmologic effects and base treatment on clinical response.
 Patient compliance should be periodically reassessed with lab and medical testing of liver and kidney function to monitor progress or side effects.

+Chemistry

+The first synthesis of lamotrigine was disclosed in a patent file by the Wellcome Foundation in 1980.

+2,3-Dichlorobenzoyl chloride is treated with cuprous cyanide to form an acyl cyanide.
+This is then reacted with the nitrate salt of aminoguanidine to give an intermediate which is cyclised to the diamino triazine of the drug product.